dzackgarza/Notes/Graduate/Advisor Notes.md

 Why study $\Sigma_g$ bundles?
 1. The simplest nonlinear bundle theory (i.e. structure group is not just $\GL(n)$, it is $S^1$)
-2. For 3-manifolds: almost every (e.g. all hyperbolic)
+2. For 3-manifolds: almost all (e.g. all hyperbolic) closed 3-manifolds are finitely covered by some $M_f^3$ surface bundle

 ---